-Why do we need an x-over ?
+Why do we need an cross-over cable?

 The diagram below shows this in the simplest way possible:

-Where else can I use a x-over?
+Where else can I use a cross-over?

-X-over cables are not just used to connect computers, but a variety of other devices.
+Crossover cables are not just used to connect computers, but a variety of other devices.
 Prime example are switches and hubs.
-If you have two hubs and you need to connect them, you would usually use the special uplink port which, when activated through a little switch (in most cases), makes that particular port not cross the tx and rx, but leave them as if they where straight through.
+If you have two hubs and you need to connect them, you would usually use the special uplink port which, when activated through a little switch (in most cases), makes that particular port not cross the tx and rx, but leave them as if they were straight through.

 What happens though if you haven't got any uplink ports or they are already used?
-The X-over cable will allow you to connect them and solve your problem.
+The Crossover cable will allow you to connect them and solve your problem.
 The diagram below shows a few examples to make it simpler:

 As you can see in the above diagram, thanks to the uplink port, there is no need for a crossover cable.